 Former KKK meeting place to be transformed into arts and cultural center

-The project (https://www.transform1012.org/ ) received $3 million in federal funding on Tuesday.
+The project, Transform1012, received $3 million in federal funding on Tuesday.
 It will go towards transforming the decrepit building on Main Street, just north of downtown Fort Worth.

 It now stands a three-story monument to racism and terror.